 Where to stay in Musanze/Ruheneri

 I stayed at the Best View Hotel and wow.
-What an impressive hotel and they are renovating so it will be even better in June.
+What an impressive hotel and they are renovating so it will be even better by the time you read this.

 All in all Rwanda is a beautiful country with lovely people.
 It is also very manageable because of its size and great roads and infrastructure it makes it easy to visit.
 It has a lot to offer in terms of things to do and see, especially with the stunning nature that lives up to it’s name of the land of the thousand hills.
 It could also be a good introduction into South Sahara Africa for some, as it is more developed and even referred to as the “Switzerland of Africa.”